EVENTS: LAUNCH DAY!

 22 Jul 2017 | 1.00pm - 4.00pm

 Launch Day!
-Join us for a day of art, wine and food (and dogs!) as we launch the next three exhibitions on one day.
-We have Near x Far, Inland Drive and Every Dog Will Have Its Day.
+Join us for a day of art, wine and food (and dogs!) as we launch the next four exhibitions on one day.
+We have Near x Far, Inland Drive, Every Dog Will Have Its Day and Southeast - Southwest

 This is a dog friendly event as one of the exhibitions, Every Dog Will Have Its Day, is an exhibition looking at artists and their dogs.

 Every Dog Will Have Its Day is a group exhibition of ten contemporary Australian artists exploring the emotional connection between people and dogs.
 Curated by emerging curators Sophia Cai (VIC) and Kathleen Linn (NSW), the exhibition features work by Abdul-Rahman Abdullah (WA), Dion Beasley (NT), David Capra (NSW), Anastasia Klose (NSW), Noel McKenna (NSW), Clare Peake (WA), Kenny Pittock (VIC), Danielle Reynolds (VIC), Adrian Stojkovich (VIC) and Natalie Thomas (VIC) spanning across diverse mediums of painting, drawing, sculpture, video and performance.

 The exhibition also references Casula Powerhouse Arts Centre’s (CPAC) collection and its programming history.
 Surprisingly, within CPAC’s collection, artists have referenced their relationship to dogs.
 This includes works such as Apichat Tinatin’s, Dingo (dog with attitude) (2005) and Mai Long’s, Pho Dogs (2006) and Aqua Mutt: an installation with dag girl (2007).